coardmiller/extended_psuedo_delta_neutral/README.md

 ### Prerequisites

 - Python 3.8+
-- An account on the Pacifica DEX: https://app.pacifica.fi/
+- An account on the Extended Exchange: https://extended.exchange/
-- API keys for your Pacifica account
+- API key credentials for your Extended account (account id, API key, API secret)

 ### Installation